mchaisso/phasedsv/README.md

 libraries into quiver/lib.
 Because this can be a cumbersome task depending on your software environment, precompiled binaries are distributed in quiver_bin.
-If you wish to avoid trying to install quiver/arrow from source, move the quiver_bin directory into quiver:
+If you wish to avoid trying to install quiver/arrow from source, move the quiver_bin directory into quiver with the commands below.
+This is built for 64-bit CentOS.

 ```mv quiver_bin quiver
 export PATH=$PATH:$PWD/quiver/bin